boyvanamstel/jekyll-gensocial/README.md

 ### Dependencies

-First install Imagemagick (and GhostScript if you don't supply your own font):
+First install ImageMagick (and GhostScript if you don't supply your own font):

 #### macOS